freesewing/freesewing/markdown/dev/reference/api/point/clone/en.md

 title: Point.clone()
 ---

-A point's `clone()` method returns a new `Point` with the same coordinates and attributes as the original point.
+Returns a new `Point` with the same coordinates and attributes as the original point.

 ```js
 Point point.clone()